Where would you drive Machine Learning and Artificial Intelligence (MLAI) for the next decade?

 Machine learning and artificial intelligence (ML/AI) are capabilities that will transform economies and the basis of competition globally, unlock new societal and environmental value and accelerate scientific discovery.

-The MLAI FSP is currently working across the whole of CSIRO on cross-disciplinary projects that apply ML/AI to solve fundamental problems about conceptual and data-driven research applications.
-The solutions, platforms and people trained through the MLAI FSP will create a new ongoing capability within CSIRO to address core research challenges for the benefit of Australia.
+The MLAI FSP worked across the whole of CSIRO on cross-disciplinary projects that apply ML/AI to solve fundamental problems about conceptual and data-driven research applications.
+The solutions, platforms and people trained through the MLAI FSP, created a new ongoing capability within CSIRO to address core research challenges for the benefit of Australia.

-The MLAI FSP is exploring questions such as: how do we use machine learning to augment a scientist’s ability to generate and learn from scientific data?
+The MLAI FSP explored questions such as: how do we use machine learning to augment a scientist’s ability to generate and learn from scientific data?
 What is the best way to include domain constraints (such as physical laws) and design constraints (such as privacy and fairness) into machine learning models?
 Where can we exploit genomic information in plant and animal breeding?
 Why is deep learning so effective in extracting meaningful features?
 How can we provide explainable AI for decision-making to protect the great barrier reef?
 Solving these types of challenges open new vistas of scientific knowledge and positive impact.

 The goals of the FSP were:

 - Science – an investment that will deliver lasting impact to areas of strategic interest across CSIRO by exploiting and advancing ML/AI research.

 - Technology – to deliver new ML/AI solutions to age-old problems, novel solutions, and platforms for emerging challenges in a data driven world.

 - People – the platform we create, and the people we train become a capability that fundamentally changes the way CSIRO undertakes core research challenges.

 The MLAI FSP was designed to bring machine learning to CSIRO’s science.
-It accommodates areas of expertise defined through a consultative process, and is structured into “activities”, areas which can transform the science undertaken by CSIRO.
+It accommodated areas of expertise defined through a consultative process, and was structured into “activities”, areas which could transform the science undertaken by CSIRO.
 The FSP was designed to consolidate the applications of ML into science across organisational boundaries.